Aditya-U7/language_scripts/README.md

 ## Note:

 For the characters to appear on your system, you might require to install fonts for the respective scripts.
-For example for Brahmi script, you need this font on your system:
+For example for the Brahmi script, you need this font on your system:

 https://fonts.google.com/noto/specimen/Noto+Sans+Brahmi